CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 | **Committed-deal license** |  |  |  |
 | CluedIn support | Yes | Yes | Yes |

-The plan is required during the installation of CluedIn from the Azure Marketplace, so be sure to tell your Azure Administrator which plan you want.
+The plan is required during the installation of CluedIn PaaS, so be sure to tell your Azure Administrator which plan you want.

 **Exceeding the maximum number of records?**